Create Managed Apple IDs in Apple School Manager

 Create Managed Apple IDs

-In Apple School Manager , tap your name in the upper-right corner, then choose Setup Assistant.
+In Apple School Manager , tap your name in the top right-hand corner, then choose Setup Assistant.

 Tap Add next to Create Accounts and Classes in Setup Assistant.